History of the Jews in Albania: Medieval and Ottoman period

 In the 12th century, Benjamin of Tudela visited the area and recorded the presence of Jews.

 In the thirteenth century, a Jewish community existed in Durrës and was employed in the salt trade.
 In Vlorë during 1426, the Ottomans supported the settlement of a Jewish community involved in mercantile activities.
 The Vlorë community underwent population growth in subsequent decades with Jews migrating from Corfu, Venetian ruled lands, Naples, France and the Iberian Peninsula.
 Approximately seventy Jewish families from Valencia settled in Vlorë between 1391 and 1492.
 Following the expulsion of Jews from Spain in 1492, the Ottoman state resettled additional Jewish exiles in Vlorë toward the end of the fifteenth century.
 Ottoman censuses from 1506 and 1520 recorded the Jewish population in Vlorë as consisting of 528 families.
 The Spanish expulsions also resulted in the formation of a Jewish community in Ottoman Berat that consisted of 25 families between 1519–1520.

 In 1501 following the establishment of Ottoman rule, the Durrës Jewish community experienced population growth, as did the Jewish population in Elbasan and Lezhë.
 Ottoman censuses for 1506 and 1520 recorded the Jewish population as consisting of 528 families and some 2,600 people in Vlorë.
-The Jews of Vlorë were involved in trade and the city imported items from Europe and exported spices, leather, cotton fabrics, velvets, brocades and mohair from the Ottoman cities of Istanbul and Bursa.
+The Jews of Vlorë were involved in trade and the city imported items from Europe and exported spices, leather, cotton fabrics, velvets, brocades and mohair from the Ottoman cities of Istanbul and Bursa."During that time in Avlona existed 4 different Jewish Communities; Sephardic Jews, Portuguese Jews, Italian Jews (mostly from Naples and Puglia) and Romaniote Jews.
+According to scholar and specialist of Jewish Studies Melsen Kafilaj 3 famous Rabbis and Philosophers lived in Avlona (Vlora) during this period: 1) R. Joseph ibn Verga, R. David ben Judah Messer Leon and R. Moses ben Jacob Albelda.